 (3-3-0).
 Relations and functions, graphing, inequalities, factoring, polynomials, rational expressions and quadratics with an introduction to complex numbers, and exponential and logarithmic functions.
-(DEVELOPMENTAL COURSE: This course cannot be used to fulfill degree requirements).
-Prerequisite: MATH 0304 or satisfactory score on TCC placement test.
 Computer software materials fee charged for some sections.
+This is a developmental course and cannot be used to fulfill degree requirements.
+Required Prerequisite: MATH 0304 or satisfactory score on TCC placement test